douglas-gibbons/douglas-gibbons.github.io/_posts/2016-11-27-aws-vs-google-machine-learning.md

 Google also offers [machine learning for their cloud platform](https://cloud.google.com/products/machine-learning/).
 Their [quickstart tutorial](https://cloud.google.com/ml/docs/quickstarts/) focuses on the MNIST dataset like my Amazon review, so it's easy enough to run their code and directly compare the AWS and Google machine learning offerings.

 I picked up their tutorial, and tweaked the parameters slightly, so that the results would reach the same accuracy as my test of the AWS platform.
-This was achieved simply by increasing the max_steps on [their example code](https://github.com/GoogleCloudPlatform/cloudml-samples/blob/master/mnist/trainable/trainer/task.py) to 4000.
+This was achieved simply by increasing the max_steps on to 4000.
+The [code is here](https://github.com/douglas-gibbons/gcloud_ml_mnist).

 Now we have a direct comparison.